stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 ### Failure Modes and Recovery

-There are several places where a peg-in can fail.
+There are several places where a deposit can fail.
 First, the Stackers may fail to complete a signing round that achieves the 70% threshold.
 One of the following outcomes will happen:

-* The Stackers produce a peg-in authorization with at least 70% of the STX voting against it.
+* The Stackers produce a deposit authorization with at least 70% of the STX voting against it.
 In this case, the sBTC is not minted, and the user can later reclaim their BTC once the subsequent reward cycle finishes (i.e. the reward cycle _after_ this current reward cycle).